Abbazzabba/Raspberry-Pi-5-NAS/README.md

 - *Implementing a Network-Attached Storage (NAS) system using OpenMediaVault requires a command-line interface (CLI) operating system.

+## Steps

+- Due to using the Vilros Raspberry Pi 5 kit, I put my board together with the case and accessories I would need for the project.

 ### SSH

 More documentation to [enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md) or [generate Keys](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md).